-Any foreigner (EU and non-EU) who finds a property in Malta or Gozo within a Special Designated Area may purchase any number of units without the need for an AIP permit.
+Any foreigner (EU and non-EU) who finds property in Malta or Gozo within a Special Designated Area may purchase any number of units without the need for an AIP permit.
 Properties acquired within these developments often also prove to be excellent rental investments.

 ACQUISITION BY BODIES OF PERSONS

 Should a body of persons find an item that they would like to acquire for the purpose that it has been set up (other than a commercial partnership), and should this body of persons be established in and operating from a European Union member state, then it may be freely acquired with the one condition that it must be directly controlled by citizens of a European Union member state who have resided in Malta continuously for five years.

 Should a commercial partnership be established in and operating from a European Union member state (therefore including Malta), and should this commercial partnership find a property in Malta that is required for the purpose for which it has been set up, then the property may be freely acquired as long as such partnership is controlled by and at least 75% of its share capital is held by a person (or persons) who is an European Union member state citizen and who has resided in Malta continuously for five years.
 In the case of any other body of persons, an AIP will be required a permit should they find a property in Malta and wish to acquire it.
-The AIP permit will only be granted if the property is required for an industrial or touristic project or as a contributor to the development of the economy of Malta.
-Permission may be refused for the purchasing of a property, which is considered to be of historical interest.
-In the case of any classification of buyer (EU, Non EU, etc), should one find a property in Malta and wish to obtain bank finance for the purchase, this is possible through any of the local banks and very favourable terms are normally offered.
+The AIP permit will only be granted if the property is required for an industrial or touristic project, and acts as a contributor to the development of the economy of Malta.
+Permission may be refused for the purchasing of a property which is considered to be of historical interest.
+In the case of any classification of the buyer (EU, Non-EU, etc), should one find a property in Malta and wish to obtain bank finance for the purchase, this is possible through any of the local banks and very favourable terms are normally offered.